shumintan/introtoIM/midterm/readme.md

 **Oct 5 - I began to add new elements to this draft.**
 ![](TAN_CaptureTheFlag.png)

-I changed the color of the background and circles to spice up the aesthetics of the game!
+I changed the color of the background to black and circles to green so the game looks better aesthetically!
-I added the following code to animate a red square to move upon clicking on the arrow buttons.
+I added the following code to animate a red square to move when directed by the arrow buttons.

 ````
   void update () {